-We will consider applications from people aged 18 and over (at the time of application) but please be aware that while there is no upper age limit for appointment it should be borne in mind that the compulsory age of retirement for a police superintendent is 65 years.
+We will consider applications from people aged 18 and over (at the time of application) but please be aware that while there is no upper age limit for appointment it should be borne in mind that the normal pension age of a police officer is 60 years.

 Yes, you’ll be on probation until you successfully complete the 18-month programme, including all assessments, and you are recommended by your chief officer to become a substantive superintendent.